 Amaze is a very nice file manager with an intuitive and attractive interface.
 It includes an FTP server which allows you to browse your devices file system over your wireless network.
 Root privileges will be required if you want to browse the entire file system.
 If you need something more powerful, try Ghost Commander below.
 Here is Amaze on F-Droid.

 Bubble is a simple and handy app for leveling things and measuring angles in a few different ways.
-It is old and unmaintained, but it’s the best app i could find on F-Droid and it works well enough.
+It is old no longer maintained, but it’s the best app i could find on F-Droid and it works well enough.
 Here is Bubble on F-Droid.

 Call Recorder simply records both incoming and outgoing calls, but it offers many options for doing so.
 I would prefer an option to record calls via a simple choice when a call is placed or received, or is in progress, but Call Recorder doesn’t offer that (it may not be possible).
 The developer tells us that most phones will not support call recording, so don’t blame Call Recorder if it bombs.
 I would also venture a guess that it may not work on devices that are running an OEM version of Android.
 In my case i’m running LineageOS and Call Recorder works perfectly with my device.
 Here is Call Recorder on F-Droid.

 Ghost Commander is a powerful, feature packed and polished file manager for Android, however you will need root access to take full advantage of.
 It can be extended even further with plugins.
 If you don’t need all the functionality that Ghost Commander provides, try Amaze above.
 Here is Ghost Commander on F-Droid.

 KeePassDroid is a great little password manager for storing all your passwords, log-on credentials or even text snippets.
 It is compatible with the KeePass Password Safe database files.
 Here is KeePassDroid on F-Droid.